wagenaartje/neataptic/graph/README.md

 var HEIGHT = 500;        // height of your graph
 [...]
 ```

+#### Graph.css
+Make sure to include graph.css in your html file.
+This makes sure your connections are visible and makes the nodes more eye-appealing.

 ## Disable constraints
 Normally graphs look like the network on the left.
 If you want a more fluid design, disable constraints, and you'll get a graph like on the right: